 There are several canned foods I’d highly recommend that you store.
 Having the right canned foods on hand help to ensure that your family does not starve during a winter weather emergency.

-Also, if you have to survive for several weeks off of the food in your pantry, you’ll want to make sure it’s a food you can use.
+Also, if you have to survive for several weeks off of the food in your pantry, you’ll want to make sure it’s food you can use.
 And for the love of everything that is good, don’t forget a can opener!

 Prep a Home Emergency Kit

 There is a lot more to surviving a winter storm than food and a warm home.
 You have to prepare as though no one else will be able to get to you.
-As you prepare, keep in mind that anything you need, you may be the only resource available.
+As you prepare, keep in mind that for anything you need, you may be the only resource available.
 It’s important to emergency prep now, so you’re ready later.